achechet/stm32Lessons/README.md

-# Lessons with CooCox with STM32F303Discovery
+# Lessons with STM32F303Discovery using CooCox IDE